-Madonna University is one of the only 35 institutions in the world to achieve accreditation through the Forensic Science Education Programs Accreditation Commission (FEPAC) and has the only FEPAC Accredited undergraduate program in Michigan.
+One of only 35 institutions in the world to achieve accreditation through the prestigious Forensic Science Education Programs Accreditation Commission (FEPAC), Madonna has a longstanding record for excellence in the Forensic Science major, preparing students for careers serving justice and their community through the application of science in law enforcement.

 Brandon began his career with the Michigan State Police as a Forensic Technician, but was soon promoted to a position as Forensic Scientist in the Biology Unit and has since been qualified in numerous courts as an expert in Body Fluid Identification, DNA Analysis, and Bloodstain Pattern Interpretation.
 In April of 2013, he was promoted to the position of Lab Manager in the Biology Unit of the Michigan State Police Northville Crime Laboratory.